by Andrea M. Darcy

 ‘What’ and ‘How’ questions, on the other hand, are more forward looking, or more factual.

 For example, imagine someone tells you, “This is the first year I am away from my kids”.
-“Why is that?” is very wide and can seem judgemental.
-But, “How is that going for you?”, or “What are you going to do instead?” are more manageable and useful.
+If you ask, “Why is that?” is very wide and can seem judgemental.
+But, “How is that going for you?”, or “What are you going to do instead?” are more manageable and useful questions.

 3. Set clear boundaries.